 Compiling social media performance information into a presentable slide deck not only demonstrated my ability to create a deliverable, but also displayed a concise and accurate summarization of essential information.
 This task required me to use critical thinking to make sure I only included the most essential information while displaying it in a way that is easy to understand and take action if need be.

 9. Website Analytics Report

-Analytics are one of the most important measures of the success of your website.
-Variables such as users, bounce rate, and average session duration are just a few of the metrics used to measure growth from a month-to-month basis.
-Being able to interpret the data and display it in a way that explains why a website is doing better or worse while providing the data that show areas to improve and what is currently working well.
+Analytics is one of the most important measures of the success of your website.
+Variables such as users, bounce rate, and average session duration are just a few of the metrics used to measure growth on a month-to-month basis.
+You need to be able to interpret the data and display it in a way that explains why a website is doing better or worse while providing the data that show areas to improve and what is currently working well.

 10. How to Be a Professional

 Although this skill is listed at #10, this is probably the #1 skill I took away from my experience with the XDS team.
-Whether I was learning new software, training about a client’s brand, or understanding feedback on an assignment, the leaders I worked with taught me a lot of best practices to look for and focus on.
-This helped me grow from a student who was looking for some summer work, to a new age leader ready to conquer and face and challenge head on that comes across my path.
+Whether I was learning new software, learning about a client’s brand, or understanding feedback on an assignment, the leaders I worked with taught me a lot of best practices to look for and focus on.
+This helped me grow from a student who was looking for some summer work, to a leader ready to conquer and face, head-on, any challenge that crosses my path.

-Whether compiling analytics reports, consolidating and interpreting data, or auditing a website, I am now well versed in a variety of new skills to go out and face the next opportunity head-on.
-The compassion shown towards me allowed me to stress less about whether I was doing everything right, and to ask questions and seek help when I needed it.
+Whether compiling analytics reports, consolidating and interpreting data, or auditing a website, I am now well versed in a variety of new skills that will allow me to go out and face the next opportunity head-on.
+The compassion shown toward me allowed me to stress less about whether I was doing everything right, and to ask questions and seek help when I needed it.
 I quickly caught onto the schedule and developed a routine.

 I am forever grateful for the valuable skills, knowledge, and practices I learned through my time with the XDS team, and I encourage everyone to check out the great work they are doing.